Day Tickets sold for Middle River Calder Valley, go to Agents or buy online.

 Ship Inn to the Calder road Bridge Ravensthorpe

-From the Ship Inn downstream to the Power Station at Calder Road, also the opposite bank up to the mouth of the Greenwood Canal.
-Below the weir at the Ship Inn is noted for its early season Chub catches, Grayling and Dace show in the streamier pegs early season and through the summer months.
-(Please show caution in this area as it is a prolific spawning area, early in the season try to fish from the banks and avoid wading if possible) Lower down the length (Calder Road) for good bags of Roach, Bream can show when the river is carrying a bit of extra water in the Autumn months.
+From the Ship Inn (WF14 8HB) downstream to the Power Station at Calder Road, also the opposite bank up to the mouth of the Greenwood Canal.
+Below the weir at the Ship Inn is noted for its early season Chub catches, Grayling and Dace show in the steamier pegs early season and through the summer months.
+(Please show caution in this area as it is a prolific spawning area, early in the season try to fish from the banks and avoid wading if possible) Lower down the length (Calder Road WF12 9ED) for good bags of Roach, Bream can show when the river is carrying a bit of extra water in the Autumn months.

 The Scout Hut length

-Access is from the bottom of Scout Hill.
-Left hand bank, down stream to the weir.
+Access is from the bottom of Scout Hill, Ravenswharfe Road(WF13 3RD).
+Left hand bank down stream to the weir.
 This length used to produce big weights of Bream in the early pegs and noted for Roach in the Autumn and Winter months.
 Tends to get neglected by members but the fishing can be exceptional on the right days.
 Roadside parking at either end of the length, it is an industrial area please consider HGV movement.

-Access for this section is from the cycle track opposite Christine’s Cafe, Thornhill Road for the top entry or the small car park just below Kwik Fit by the bridge in Dewsbury for the bottom entry.
+Top Entry access for this section is from the cycle track opposite Bee,s Cafe, Thornhill Road (WF12 9QF), fish upstream past the broken weir to limit (held jointly with Dewsbury AC) and downstream to road bridge at Mill St West.
+Bottom Entry access (nearest WF12 9QA).
+Park in small car park on the right before Mill Street West road bridge, fish this bank upstream from the bridge.
 One of the most consistent early season and Autumn stretches contains great numbers of Dace, Roach, Chub, Barbel, Bream, Grayling.
 It is a shallow length of fast water ideal for stick float and ledgering for the more experienced angler.
 Regular match weights from this length are in excess of 20lb.
-The top half-dozen pegs are shared with Dewsbury Angling Club to their boundary fence above the broken weir.

 This section is immediately below Saville Road Bridge, downstream to the sewage works left hand bank.
 A little deeper in the lower pegs than Calder Bank Road good for early season late Autumn fishing.
 Some big Chub on this length and lots of Dace.
 There is a gate for the lower pegs onto Kirklees council playing fields.